 Diagnoses and Treats Pain

 Dr. Zand uses years of training and experience to diagnose what might be causing pain and treat it according to what is best for you.
 The mouth is full of nerves, so seeing a specialist allows you to get treatment that will provide you with long-term results, not just immediate pain relief.

-Performs Endodontic Treatment
+Endodontic Treatment of Tooth Infection

 Endodontic treatment is any treatment that refers to treating the interior of a tooth.
 Prior to being treated Dr. Zand will first assess your teeth and likely use x-rays to determine what needs to be done.
 One of the most common endodontic treatments performed is the root canal.

 During this treatment the doctor drills a tiny hole into your tooth, removes the root and infected pulp, and then seals it.
 This allows a person to keep a tooth, but remove infection.

 Treats Traumatic Injuries

 Oftentimes we see patients who come in with some sort of traumatic injury to their mouth.
 More often that not this is the result of a sport injury or some type of accident.
 When the pulp is damaged, a person’s tooth dies.
 Dr. Zand is experienced in treating the pulp and making it possible to replant teeth that have been knocked out (avulsion).
 We also treat fractures, tooth infections, and dental emergencies.

 The sooner you treat a traumatic injury, the more likely it is that you can be treated from infection with the best options and that your tooth can be saved.